Meet our Mobile Veterinarians

-Gina embarked on her veterinary journey in 2011 after graduating from St. Matthew’s University on Grand Cayman.
-Currently, she works as an emergency Veterinarian at Animal Emergency and Trauma Hospital in Wilmington.
+Gina started on her veterinary journey in 2011 after graduating from St. Matthew’s University on Grand Cayman.
+Currently, she works as an emergency Veterinarian at Eastern Carolina Veterinary Referral in Wilmington.
 Her passion for helping animals ignited at a young age, setting her on the path to becoming a veterinarian.

 Initially focusing on equine medicine, Gina's love for horses persisted, but she discovered that the quality of life equine medicine provided didn't align with her aspirations.
 Recognizing the need for work-life balance and avenues to manage stress in private practice, she transitioned to small animal private practice.
 Over eight years at Carolina Beach and College Road Animal Hospitals, she honed her skills and cherished the relationships with her clients.
 It was during this time that Gina recognized the need for at-home euthanasia services, enabling clients to bid farewell to their beloved pets in a manner of their choosing – perhaps on their parent’s bed or surrounded by family in the comfort of their living room.